Moriti-Ramolefo/workflow-application/README.md

 9. once imported, scroll down and click GO!.

-10. lastly, paste this link on your browser `http://localhost:8888/workflow-app/` and you are DONE !! :)
+10. lastly, paste this link on your browser `http://localhost:8888/workflow-app/` and you are DONE !! #smileys--emotion `:smiley:`

 --------------------------------------------------------------------------------------------------------------------------------------------